Sri Lanka welcomes first tourists despite new coronavirus strain | Malay Mail

-COLOMBO, Dec 28 — Sri Lanka welcomed its first foreign tourists in nine months today even as a new deadlier strain of the coronavirus gripped the island.
+COLOMBO, Dec 29 ― Sri Lanka welcomed its first foreign tourists in nine months Myesterday even as a new deadlier strain of the coronavirus gripped the island.

 A charter flight carrying 185 passengers from Ukraine landed at a little-used airport south of the capital, which has been stricken by a surge in Covid-19 cases and deaths.